 I am particularly honoured to have served for some years as a commissioner on the Australian Motor Racing Commission.
 The AMRC is the peak body for provision of advice to the Board of the Confederation of Australian Motor Sport regarding all matters related to the discipline of motor racing.

-Originally from London, UK, I studied at Perth’s Murdoch University and the Sydney-based Australian Film, Television and Radio School.
-For the past 39 years I’ve lived in Western Australia, overlooking the Indian Ocean at my home at Ocean Reef, on Perth’s stunning northern beaches.
+Originally from London, UK, I studied at Sydney-based Australian Film, Television and Radio School and Perth’s Murdoch University.
+For the past 40 years I’ve lived in Western Australia, overlooking the Indian Ocean at my home at Ocean Reef, on Perth’s stunning northern beaches.

 I am grateful to my good friend Bert van Zuylen for setting me along the rocky path to this venture.
-And to Jacqui Huntley who, along with her various Teams, has battled in recent months to reshape an ordinary website.
+And to Jacqui Huntley who, along with her various Teams, has battled to reshape an ordinary website.

-My thanks and love especially go to my wonderful sons – pictured above with the “Old Boy” – Robbiesam (left) and Sebastian – who helped smooth the way during my recent health issues and continue to be towers of strength.
+My thanks and love especially go to my wonderful sons – pictured above with the “Old Boy” – Robbiesam (left) and Sebastian – who helped smooth the way during my health issues in recent years.
+My boys continue to be my towers of strength.